ni/systemlink-grafana-plugins/src/datasources/product/README.md

-# Systemlink Product data source
+# Systemlink product data source

 <!--
     TODO: Write a short description of your plugin and document any extra